© 2035 by The Clinic. Powered and secured by Wix

 BPC-157

-BPC-157 is recognized for its robust regenerative effects.
+Recognized for its robust regenerative effects.
 It promotes tissue repair by enhancing blood vessel formation, reducing inflammation, and supporting collagen synthesis.
 It is commonly used for muscle, tendon, and ligament recovery.

-TB-500 promotes tissue repair by enhancing cell migration, blood vessel formation, and actin regulation, crucial for healing processes.
+Promotes tissue repair by enhancing cell migration, blood vessel formation, and actin regulation, crucial for healing processes.
 TB-500 is frequently used to aid recovery from muscle, tendon, and ligament injuries, while also reducing inflammation and improving tissue flexibility.

 GHK-Cu

-GHK-Cu, a naturally occurring copper-binding tripeptide (glycyl-L-histidyl-L-lysine copper complex), modulates tissue remodeling by promoting collagen and elastin synthesis, reducing inflammation, and enhancing antioxidant activity to support cellular repair and rejuvenation.
+A naturally occurring copper-binding tripeptide (glycyl-L-histidyl-L-lysine copper complex), modulates tissue remodeling by promoting collagen and elastin synthesis, reducing inflammation, and enhancing antioxidant activity to support cellular repair and rejuvenation.

 Tirzepatide

-Tirzepatide is a dual agonist of the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors.
+A dual agonist of the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors.
 It promotes substantial weight loss and metabolic improvement by reducing appetite, slowing gastric emptying, stimulating glucose-dependent insulin secretion, suppressing glucagon, and enhancing fat oxidation and satiety.
 It is FDA-approved for chronic weight management.

 Retatrutide